 Facts and Information

-Tickborne Disease (TBD) is a type of zoonotic disease (an infectious disease transmitted between animals and humans) that is transmitted by ticks, a member of the arachnid family of insects.
-In Arkansas, ticks are responsible for more human disease than any other insect, but not all ticks transmit disease.
+Tickborne Disease (TBD) is a type of zoonotic disease (an infectious disease transmitted between animals and humans) that is transmitted by ticks, which are not insects but a member of the arachnid class of arthropods.
+In Arkansas, ticks are responsible for more human disease than any other arthropod or insect, but not all ticks transmit disease.
 Of the many different tick species found in Arkansas, only a select few bite and transmit disease to humans.
-Click here to learn more about the different kinds of ticks and where they are found.

 Many tickborne diseases can have similar signs and symptoms.
 If you have been bitten by a tick and develop the symptoms below within a few weeks, a health care provider should evaluate the following before deciding on a course of treatment: